jonathan-hurley/poker-mavens/README.md

 - `config.sh`: environment variables for path locations, custom text, etc
 - `common.sh`: functions that are reused across other script files for calculations and parsing
+- `common-db.sh`: functions that are reused across other script files for accessing the database
 - `generate-buy-ins.sh`: determines how much a player has spent on tournament buy-ins
 - `generate-player-hands.sh`: creates a 13x13 matrix of every pocket hole card combination for each player and tallies the number of times they have received it.
 This is a very intensive script and takes a long time to run.
   - outputs: `web/player-cards.html`